suffermuffin/SQL-Engine/docs/transactions.md

 ## 7.2.
 Shared Connection

-To use multiple databases and tables in the same transaction (spanning multiple databases), you can use `shared_connection` util.
+To use multiple databases and tables in the same transaction (spanning either one or multiple databases), you can use `shared_connection` util. `shared_connection` creates connection across one or more databases for multiple tables by manipulating their transaction attributes.

 ```py
 CHINOOK_DB = "temp/chinook.db"